Hoyasumii/bee-movie/README.md

 He's playing the species card.

-Ladies and gentlemen, please, fr
+Ladies and gentlemen, please, fre